 - Albert Einstein

-I’ll start by admitting that I’m a stationary fanatic.
+I’ll start by admitting that I’m a stationery fanatic.
 A lover of notebooks.
 A collector of post-it notes.
 An advocate of the simple black fineliner pen.

 I have always enjoyed organising my time, my goals and my ‘to do’ lists in a diary or planner.
 In more recent years though, my use of notebooks, journals and diaries has changed to being something I do, something I have to do for my own mental wellbeing.
 I have the kind of mind that doesn’t have an off switch.
 My thoughts spin round and round, the tiniest mistake playing on repeat and the many unrealistic goals I constantly set for myself loom large in the middle of the night like Mount Everest.